By JOLT Experts on Nov 4, 2019 9:30:26 PM

 Work is becoming digital, with 89% of businesses reporting an adoption of digital first strategy, the World Economic Forum is predicting that 42% of work in the year 2022 will be performed by robots.

 With digital transformation reshaping business processes across all industries, private and public sector organizations are using Robotic Process Automation to solve their most pressing operational challenges including budget constraints, overburdened employees, transactional bottlenecks, ever-evolving compliance requirements, and more.
-Shifting employees priorities from low-value to high-value work—and eliminating the burden of mundane, repetitive tasks to help public institutions focus on citizen related processes — a key focus for the federal workforce and a key objective highlighted in the most recent President’s Management Agenda.
+Shifting employees priorities from low-value to high-value work—and eliminating the burden of mundane, repetitive tasks to help public institutions focus on citizen related processes — a key focus for the federal workforce and a key objective highlighted in the most recent federal Office of Management and Budget memo on leveraging RPA to increase high-value work across the US government, with the GSA fully encouraging agencies to leverage RPA and even releasing a federal RPA playbook for gov agencies.

 Government Meets RPA